 Hyper-IgE syndrome starts during infancy.

 Patients have coarse facial features, delayed shedding of baby teeth, osteopenia, and recurrent fractures.
-All have tissue and blood eosinophilia and very high IgE levels (> 2000 IU/mL).

 Treatment of hyper-IgE syndrome consists of lifelong prophylactic antistaphylococcal antibiotics (usually trimethoprim/sulfamethoxazole).